 Year Number & Location Category of Bias

+On Campus 0

+2019 In a Residence 0

+Non-Campus 0

+Public Property 0

-On Campus 1 Simple Assault: Liquid thrown at student, while anti- Zionist remark was made.
+On Campus 1 Simple Assault: Liquid thrown at student, while anti-Zionist remark was made.

 2018 In a Residence 0

 Non-Campus 0

-Public 0
+Public Property 0

-2017 On Campus 1 Vandalism: Anti-African-American & Anti-Transgender.
-In addition, there were three additional incidents reported involving hate that do not meet the Clery Act definition occurred on campus, one involving a racial epithet and two involving anti-Jewish graffiti in public areas.
+On Campus 1 Vandalism: Anti-Black & Anti-Transgender.
+Three additional incidents involving hate that do not meet the Clery Act definition occurred on campus, one involving a racial epithet and two involving anti-Jewish graffiti in public areas.

-In a Residence 0
+2017 In a Residence 0 n/a

+Non-campus 0 n/a

-Non-Campus 0
+Public Property 0 n/a